 To learn more about orangutans, we share with you an incredible book about our orange little friends that is a must read in Dr. Goodall’s eyes.
 Eliot Schrefer is an active supporter of JGI, a member of Jane’s peak society and a friend to great apes.
 In his book, “Rescued,” Schrefer takes us on an unforgettable journey, telling the story of an unlikely friendship between a young boy named John and his pet orangutan, Raja.
 Raja was stolen from the wild when he was a baby and now lives in captivity as a pet.
 This book breaks the barriers of conventional friendship and confronts the harm of keeping a great ape as a pet.

 This is a book that combines skillful interpretation of orangutan character, the cruelty inherent in keeping apes as pets, and the plight of the wild orangutans.
 Eliot has created unforgettable characters in Raja, the orphaned ape and his human ‘brother,’ John.
 Moving, fascinating and eye opening. – Dr. Jane Goodall

 Thanks to Scholastic books, you can now read the first chapter of “Rescued” and begin the journey with John and Raja.

 So, on this international day let us join our voices as one to help save these amazing species for future generations.
-Get involved with organizations helping to save orangutans in the wild, like Orangutan Foundation International founded by famed primatologist Dr. Biruté Galdikas.
-You can also help orangutans at sanctuaries like Center for the Great Apes that care for these beautiful primates after they have been retired from medical testing, research, the entertainment industry and as personal pets.
+Get involved with organizations helping to save orangutans in the wild, like Orangutan Foundation International founded by famed primatologist and fellow trimate Dr. Biruté Galdikas.
+You can also help orangutans at sanctuaries like Center for the Great Apes that care for these beautiful primates after they have been retired from medical testing, research, the entertainment industry and as illegal pets.